Zuellni/ComfyUI-ExLlama-Nodes/README.md

 ## Usage
 Only EXL2 and 4-bit GPTQ models are supported.
 You can find a lot of them on [Hugging Face](https://huggingface.co/TheBloke).
 Refer to the model card in each repository for details about quant differences and instruction formats.

 To use a model with the nodes, you should clone its repository with git or manually download all the files and place them in `models/llm`.
-For example, if you'd like to download the 4-bit 32g version of [Zephyr 7B Beta](https://huggingface.co/TheBloke/zephyr-7B-beta-GPTQ), use the following command:
+For example, if you'd like to download [Mistral](https://huggingface.co/LoneStriker/Mistral-7B-Instruct-v0.2-5.0bpw-h6-exl2-2), use the following command:
 ```
-git clone https://huggingface.co/TheBloke/zephyr-7B-beta-GPTQ -b gptq-4bit-32g-actorder_True models/llm/zephyr-7b-gptq-32g
+git clone https://huggingface.co/LoneStriker/Mistral-7B-Instruct-v0.2-5.0bpw-h6-exl2-2 models/llm/mistral-7b-exl2-b5
 ```
 > [!TIP]
 > You can add your own `llm` path to the [extra_model_paths.yaml](https://github.com/comfyanonymous/ComfyUI/blob/master/extra_model_paths.yaml.example) file and place the models there instead.